 Quizzes with small prizes such as movie tickets and restaurant vouchers

 Some internal newsletter formats allow employees to submit articles directly into defined category headings (with or without editorial approval).
-These formats can dramatically reduce the effort required to produce an internal newsletter.
-Internal Communicators are busy folk who often have to drop everything at a moment's notice.
-With user generated internal newsletter content, the newsletter effectively 'writes itself' with little management resource or effort.
+User generated internal newsletters can dramatically reduce the effort required to produce an internal newsletter, they effectively 'write itself' with little management

 Article readership is a great way to establish what types of content work (and what doesn't) for your internal newsletter.
 Monitor readership, survey readers and continuously improve your newsletter until you have a great internal communications and engagement tool.